yaseenscodemuseum/Lumeskin/README.md

 </ul>

 <h2>📜 License</h2>
-All code, models, and assets in this repository are proprietary and the exclusive intellectual property of DermaAI.
+All code, models, and assets in this repository are proprietary and the exclusive intellectual property of Lumeskin.
 Unauthorized use, reproduction, or distribution is strictly prohibited.